vippsas/vipps-checkout/vipps-checkout-api.md

 ### Recommended integration (currently in pilot mode)

 In order to integrate with the receipts functionality, you need to retrieve the psp reference in the "paymentAction": "AUTHORISATION" event from the [event log][get-payment-event-log-endpoint] endpoint.
-This is required when utilizing receipts with Vipps Checkout or Free standing card payments
+This is required when utilizing receipts with Checkout or Free standing card payments

 [create-checkout-session-endpoint]: https://vippsas.github.io/vipps-developer-docs/api/checkout#tag/Session/paths/~1session/post
 [retrieve-sessioninfo-endpoint]: https://vippsas.github.io/vipps-developer-docs/api/checkout#tag/Session/paths/~1session~1%7Breference%7D/get